DataDog/hiring-engineers/answers.md

 *Please find below answers to the excercise*

 # Setting up the environment

+Note: Although in this example, VirtualBox and Vagrant were used as test machines you could perform the steps mentioned below on cloud instances hosted on AWS, GCP or Azure or even on a physically installed server or even a container.

 ## Installing Vagrant and VirtualBox on a local machine